dmw2166/ASIC2026/README.md

 In Anaconda Navigator, find the **Jupyter Notebook** tile and click the **Launch** button beneath it.

-A new tab will open in your default browser showing a file browser — this is Jupyter.
+A new tab will open in your default browser showing a file browser.
 You're now looking at the contents of your home folder (Documents, Downloads, etc.).
 Don't close the small black terminal-looking window that opens in the background; that's the Jupyter server, and closing it will shut Jupyter down.

 ---